matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

   participating in the room), which feels a bit grim.
 We could have multiple admin bots to mitigate this, but it gets a bit messy.

-* Change the way that `allowed_spaces` and invites interact, so that an invite does not exempt you from the `allowed_spaces` requirements.
+* Change the way that `allowed_join` and invites interact, so that an invite does not exempt you from the `allowed_join` requirements.
 This would be simpler to implement, but probably doesn't match the expected UX.

 ## Future extensions